toshimitsu-o/FavouritePlacesIphoneApp/Readme.md

 - How to set sort order to FetchRequest
 - How to solve reordering items in CoreData [Source](https://stackoverflow.com/questions/59742218/swiftui-reorder-coredata-objects-in-list)

+### Week 7

+- How to implement MVVM pattern
+- How to use different property wrappers
+- How to download images from url
+- How to use cache
+- How to implement async operations

 ## Changelog

 ### Milestone 1